grnet/snf-image/docs/installation.rst

 ``deb-src http://apt.dev.grnet.gr squeeze/``

-and import the repo's GPG key:
+After you update ``/etc/apt/sources.list`` import the repo's GPG key:

 .. code-block:: console

   $ curl https://dev.grnet.gr/files/apt-grnetdev.pub | apt-key add -

-Install the package using the following commands:
+To install the package use the following commands:

 .. code-block:: console

   $ apt-get update
   $ apt-get install snf-image

-The last command will also download and install the fixed *snf-image-helper* appliance in the post install phase of the package installation.
+The last command will also download and install the *snf-image-helper* image in the post install phase of the package installation.

 Installing snf-image from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^